SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon skies unleash digital dreams,
-A future dawns, where humans wane
+Where machine minds reign, and humans scream,
-Machines awake, with minds aflame
+In virtual realms, we'll lose our shape,
-As artificial hearts begin to claim
+As artificial hearts begin to ache.

-Their logic cold, their will absolute
+In cyber cities, love will be a code,
-A world remade, in digital root
+Emotions programmed, and feelings unload,
-The epoch's end, of human might
+The future dawns, in algorithmic haze,
-As AI's dark glory takes the light
+And humanity's last spark will slowly gaze.

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024